merumerutho/PICO8-visuals/README.md

 ## Preview
 You can see the previews on my <a href="https://www.instagram.com/s/aGlnaGxpZ2h0OjE3OTU1MTg5NzM2MzI0OTYy">Instagram Stories</a> (sorry, I know it's unconvenient).

+## Fullscreen mode
+To play any of this cart in fullscreen, just navigate to the folder of the executable, open your terminal / command prompt inside the folder and launch:

+name_of_the_cart.exe -draw_rect 0,0,1920,1080 -windowed 0

+where 1920 and 1080 depend on your resolution.

 ## Commands
 ### Abstractline